On July 31. 2020, The Composer Walter Arlen Turns 100

 I was no longer a full time recording producer and certainly couldn’t promise anything, so kept my council, told Howard I thought the works were absolutely legitimate and I would see what, if anything, I could organise.
 I then telephoned the director of Vienna’s Jewish Museum, Dr. Karl Albrecht-Weinberger and told him the story of Walter Arlen, the department store, so forgotten that even the Jewish Museum didn’t know about it.
 I also explained that Walter Arlen composed.
 Dr. Albrecht-Weinberger told me that if I thought the music was strong enough, of course we could put on a mini-concert at the museum.
 This news delighted Howard, and of course, Walter as well, once he got past the surprise.

 But stars were aligning in other places as well.
 The following summer, Edith, Walter and Howard came to Vienna.
 The questions surrounding restitution and the department store had, in Walter’s mind, never been satisfactorily resolved.
-In 1947, Topolansky was charged with various crimes and shot himself before having to appear in court.
+In 1947, Topolansky was charged with various crimes and died in prison before having to appear in court.
 His widow’s lawyer wrote a letter to Walter and his family in California threatening to have them arrested if they so much as attempted to return to Austria and reclaim the department store.
 At the time, it was impossibly expensive to travel from California to Vienna, and having arrived, there was no guarantee that courts might have found in favour of Walter and his family.
 The property was sold to another notorious “aryaniser” named Oskar Seidenglanz who then sold it to developers.
 In any case, Walter was not particularly enthusiastic about running a department store and decided that his life was now in Los Angeles.
 Post-war Austria was poor, isolated and resentful in the early 1950s.
 Not everyone decided to return, and the trauma of loss, the hatefulness and mendacity of defeated Austrians and the inability to obtain any degree of justice, simply made it easier for Arlen to accept fate and remain in America.

 The department store was re-sold for demolition to a property developer.
 Since demolition was not something that could simply take place from one day to the next, the new owner approached an artists’ community living in Ottakring and asked if they wished to use the building as an atelier location.
 The artist brothers, Roland and Richard Schütz along with the late Eva Brunner-Szabo had begun researching the building.
 Through their research, they discovered the families and the history behind it.
 Eva Brunner-Szabo contributed a chapter on the Dichter family in a book on the Jews who lived in Austria’s Burgenland.
 Eventually, they even managed to discovered the addresses of Walter Arlen and his sister Edith Wachtel in Los Angeles.